The Broken Tea Cup

 ~

-Like other late evenings, the chiming of the grandfather clock by the entrance of the Town Library and Museum drew Mundlebranch’s attention.
-The 9 p.m, hour meant it was time to shoo the homeless from the chairs available for visitors.
-This night’s vagrants were four familiar faces—individuals fond of snoozing when able to find a heated place to plop.
+Like other evenings, the chiming of the grandfather clock by the entrance of the Town Library and Museum drew Mundlebranch’s attention.
+The 9 p.m. hour meant it was time to shoo the homeless from the chairs available for visitors.
+This night’s vagrants were four familiar faces—individuals who appreciated a warm place to plop.

-After checking out a book at the front desk, a prim woman, who had, on occasion, bluntly expressed her disgust for the comfort-seeking down-and-out, offered Mundlebranch help.
+After checking out a book at the front desk, a prim woman, who’d often bluntly expressed her disgust for the comfort-seeking down-and-out, offered Mundlebranch help.
 “Time to boot the bums out.
 They’re especially ripe tonight.
 Want a hand?”

 Mundlebranch smiled warmly while briefly shaking his head no.